A Probabilistic Choreography Language for PRISM: Introduction

 \item we show some use cases in order to demonstrate the applicability of our language (\S~\ref{sec:bench}). \end{itemize}

 \paragraph{Changes with respect to the conference version.} This article is an expanded version of our paper presented at COORDINATION 2024~\cite{CV24}.
-It includes detailed definitions and proofs, which were previously omitted.
-Additionally, we provide a thorough analysis of richer language constructs incorporated in the implementation.
-Furthermore, we introduce a new set of use cases, analysed through choreographies, including an example that illustrates when the PRISM endpoint setting can be just as effective as a choreography-based approach.
+It includes detailed definitions and a complete proof of the main theorem, which were previously omitted.
+We also present a revised projection function that provides a cleaner formalisation and no longer relies on counters for the control state.
+Furthermore, we introduce additional language constructs, which are also supported by the implementation.
+Additionally, we provide a more extensive discussion of the language features supported by the implementation and expand the related work section.
+Finally, we introduce new use cases analysed through choreographies, including case studies on a simple peer-to-peer protocol, synchronous leader election, and the Dining Cryptographers protocol.